Affirming life with dignity

 Although it's important to consider all care options during a life-limiting illness, patients typically visit with a palliative care specialist at a pre hospice care clinic.
 Once an illness becomes terminal, leaving patients with six months or less to live, patients are then referred to a hospice care center where the medical emphasis shifts to quality of life rather than a cure for illness.
 Hospital hospice care services are available upon patient evaluation and a referral from a physician.

-Hospice care typically involves a specially trained team of caregivers who provide ongoing support for patients and loved ones.
+Hospice care involves a specially trained team of caregivers who provide ongoing support for patients and loved ones.
 The team may include:

 - Your primary care physician

 Hospice services can be provided in your home, a hospital, nursing facility or hospice center and is usually covered by private insurance, as well as Medicare and Medicaid.

 Learn more about hospice and planning for the end of life at our online Health Library.